zimonbizkit/rust-workspace/README.md

 ## Rust project workspace with docker environment

-This repo aims to implement a workspace to follow the [Rust programming language](https://doc.rust-lang.org/book/) to implement a series of projects that are put as examples in the book.
+This repo aims to implement a workspace to follow the [Rust programming language](https://doc.rust-lang.org/book/) book to implement a series of projects that are put as examples in the book.
 The aim is that it can serve as a boilerplate workspace for more ambitious projects in the future.

 ### Requirements
 - Docker